magnetrwn/raylib-bubbles/README.md

 Please make sure to **read the [CONTRIBUTING.md](CONTRIBUTING.md) file** for relevant information on how to contribute to the project.

+When contributing, adhere to the code style and Gitflow branching guidelines outlined in the file.

 If you wish to discuss contributions or talk about the project in a more detached manner, please use the *Discussions* tab.

 ## Technical Summary